NYC Assault Lawyer

 Assault charges can arise from a variety of situations that result in harm to an individual, even if the harm done is unintentional.
 Facing charges for this kind of offense can have a lasting impact on your freedom and personal success.
 It can adversely affect your criminal record and lead to the loss of future educational or employment opportunities.

-At Cohen Forman Barone, our experienced assault lawyers in NYC provide the strong legal defense that you need during a time like this.
+At Cohen Forman Barone, PC, our experienced assault lawyers in NYC provide the strong legal defense that you need during a time like this.
 We are committed to defending your legal rights and protecting your personal freedom.
 If you have been charged with assault get help right away.

 Facing Assault Charges in NYC?